-• The provider had a complaints policy and procedure in place, which was available in an easy to read format.

-• People told us they did not have any complaints but were aware of how to make a complaint.

-• Systems were in place to ensure complaints were acknowledged, investigated and responded to.
-The registered manager told us, "If somebody isn't happy, we do something about it.
-It reduces complaints and incidents."
+- The provider had a complaints policy and procedure in place.
+This was available in an easy to read format and people were aware of how to make a complaint. - Systems were in place to ensure complaints were acknowledged, investigated and responded to.